 Having this little helper in your suitcase will help you save lots of money on water, and even help you cook some foods.
-When a kitchen is not available we are using it many times to make a tea, coffee, oatmeal and even boil eggs.
+When a kitchen is not available we are using it many times to make tea, coffee, oatmeal, and even boil eggs.
 Also, we have been using a portable boiler to boil water for drinking.

 Bottle with filter

 This is another must-have item in your suitcase for short or long term travel.
-You won’t really need it in Western Europe or North America, but in Eastern Europe, Asia, Africa and South America bottle with filter is absolutely helpful.
+You won’t really need it in Western Europe or North America, but in Eastern Europe, Asia, Africa and South America bottle with a filter is helpful.

 We have been even using it in the United States during our hikes, taking water from the springs and filtering it through the bottle’s filter.